ericrowley/project-issue-test/readme.md

 # Overview
 Goal of this repo is to see if we can use Git's interfaces and third-party services for more light-weight project management.
 This would serve as a replacement Jira.

-## Items to consider
+## Items to consider with just Project and Isses
-- Using just Project and Issues
+- What are we missing from Jira that we must have
-- Using Zenhub
+- Is this more clear and direct than what we do with Jira
-- Using Zub
+- What's worse
-- Using Codetree
+- What's better